We are sorry, your browser version is not supported.

 Annual Programme Fee

-*Tuition fee and other fees (e.g. application fee) are not refundable or transferable once paid.
+*Tuition fee and other fees (e.g.,a application fees) are not refundable or transferable once paid.

 Qualification for Admissions